madprops/clipton/README.md

 Make it autostart with `systemctl --user enable clipton`.

+Restart it after an update with `systemctl --user restart clipton`.

+Stop it (For some reason) with `systemctl --user stop clipton`.

+If you want to start the watcher manually use `clipton.py watcher`

 Launch the [Rofi](https://github.com/davatorium/rofi) menu with `clipton.py`.

 Add a keyboard shortcut (somehow) to run `clipton.py`.